mage-ai/mage-ai/mage_integrations/mage_integrations/destinations/elasticsearch/README.md

 <br/>

 ## Config
+By default, table name config is used to set elasticsearch `index` name

 | Key | Description | Default | Required |
 | --- | --- | --- | --- |